3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The \<color> element is used to define the color of the object.
 The color MUST be interpreted in linearized sRGB color space as defined in the Materials and Properties specification https://github.com/3MFConsortium/spec_materials/blob/master/3MF%20Materials%20Extension.md#12-srgb-and-linear-color-values.
 If the value of the srcchannel of a \<red>-, \<green>- and \<blue>-element is \<0 or \>1 it has to be truncated at 0 or 1, respectively.

 This specification does not capture well the properties for semi-transparent, diffusive materials.
-This specification is usefull for defining parts with with nontransparanet, opaque materials, e.g. for indicating wear and tear, sectioning the models and printing with nontransparent materials.
+This specification is useful for defining parts with with non transparent, opaque materials, e.g. for indicating wear and tear, sectioning the models and printing with non transparent materials.

 The \<color>-element MUST contain exactly three \<red>-, \<green>- and \<blue>-element.